 The Series "C" bonds, with an amount of ₱2.51 bn were issued on October 12, 2018.
 The Series "C" bonds have an interest rate of 8.5091% per annum, and will mature in 2028.
-Interest is payable quarterly in arrears on January 25, April 25, July 25, and October 25 of each year, or the subsequent banking day without adjustment if such interest payment date is not a banking day.
+Interest is payable

 AboitizPower appointed BDO Capital & Investment Corporation (BDO Capital) as Issue Manager, BDO Capital, BPI Capital, and United Coconut Planters Bank as Joint Lead Underwriters, BDO Unibank, Inc. Trust & Investments Group (BDO Trust) as Trustee, and PDTC as the Registry and Paying Agent for the transaction.
 The Series "C" bonds received the highest possible rating of PRS "Aaa" from PhilRatings and is listed with PDEx.